 Development finance institutions (DFIs) play an important role in providing capital to help bridge the economic gender gap and to advance women as entrepreneurs, business leaders, employees, and consumers by investing in women’s access to finance, quality jobs and services that benefit them.

-OeEB's gender equality strategy
+OeEB's focus on gender equality

 Gender as a strategic key topic is firmly anchored in the 2024-2028 strategy cycle and is continuously developed as part of the OeEB Gender Action Plan.
 This plan was published in 2020 and describes OeEB's "gender lens investing" approach.
 For example, a gender analysis was included in the investment process in order to make better investment decisions, avoid discrimination and make a targeted contribution to empowering women.